 The Falls Team can provide help to prevent falling, such as mobility equipment, Strength & Balance classes, physiotherapy and home support visits.

-The Support Hub helps people with a dementia diagnosis with a range of services including information, advice and support.
-If you have not received a formal diagnosis, please contact the National Dementia Helpline on 0300 222 1122 instead.
+Alzheimer’s Society helps people with a dementia diagnosis with a range of services including information, advice and support.